 The original facility opened in 1975 as the Hartford Civic Center Veterans Memorial Coliseum and Exhibit Center.
 It is owned by the city of Hartford and operated by CRDA.
-Spectrum, formerly Global-Spectrum, is contracted with CRDA to oversee the venue operations including catering, event bookings and sales.
-The 16,000 seat arena is the off-campus home of the UCONN Huskies Men’s and Women’s National Championship basketball teams, the UCONN Men’s Hockey team and the AHL’s Hartford Wolf Pack.
-In addition to major sporting events, family shows, trade shows and exhibits, the arena continues to host world-renowned artists such as Elton John, Fleetwood Mac, Travis Scott and Blake Shelton.
+Spectra, part of the Oak View Group (OVG), is contracted with CRDA to oversee the venue operations including catering, event bookings, and sales.
+The 16,000 seat arena is the off-campus home of the UCONN Huskies Men’s and Women’s National Championship basketball teams, the UCONN Men’s Hockey team, and the AHL’s Hartford Wolf Pack.
+In addition to major sporting events, family shows, trade shows, and exhibits, the arena continues to host world-renowned artists such as Elton John, Fleetwood Mac, Travis Scott, and Blake Shelton.

 Hartford Arena Study